rguides

 • Machine learning concepts (training/test splits, accuracy)

-If you need background, work through the earlier tutorials in this series first.
+If you need background, work through the earlier tutorials in this series first, starting with the introduction to text mining in R and the tidytext basics tutorial.

 By the end of this tutorial, you will have: